 How to Make Sushi Rice

-Learning how to make sushi rice is one of the first things that a sushi chef will teach you.
-It is rumored that a chef will only allow the apprentice to make sushi rice for several years – before ever allowing them to touch a piece of fish!
+Learning how to make sushi rice is one of the first things a sushi chef will master.
+It’s rumored that an apprentice may spend years perfecting cooking sushi rice before ever handling sashimi-grade fish!

 • Measuring cup (larger than 1 cup)